earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * ⎯⎯⎯.
 “The Artworld.”
 In *Aesthetics and the Philosophy of Art*, edited by Peter Lamarque and Stein Haugom Olsen, 27--34.
 Blackwell, 2004.

+* Dilworth, David A. “Guiding Principles of Interpretation in Watsuji Tetsurō’s _History of Japanese Ethical Thought_ With Particular Reference to the Tension Between the _Sonnō_ and _Bushidō_ Traditions.”
+In _Frontiers of Japanese Philosophy 2: Neglected Themes and Hidden Variations_, edited by Victor Sōgen Hori and Melissa Anne-Marie Curley, 101--12.
+Nagoya: Nanzan Institute, 2008.

+* ⎯⎯⎯ and Valdo H. Viglielmo with Agustin Jacinto Zavala, eds. _Sourcebook for Modern Japanese Philosophy: Selected Documents_.
+Greenwood Press, 1998.

+* ⎯⎯⎯.
+“Watsuji Tetsurō (1889-1960): Cultural Phenomenologist and Ethician.” *Philosophy East and West* 24.1 (Jan., 1974): 3--22. `http://www.jstor.org/stable/1397599`.

 * Eaton, Marcia. _Art and nonart : reflections on an orange crate and a moose call_.
 London: Associated University Press, 1983.

 * Gordon, David B. _Self-Overcoming as the Overcoming of Modernity: Watsuji Tetsurō’s “A Study of Nietzsche” (1913) and Its Place in the Development of His Thought_.
 Doctoral thesis, University of Hawaii, 1997.

 * Heidegger, Martin. _Being and Time_.
 Translated by John Macquarrie and Edward Robinson.
 San Fransisco: Harper, 1962.

 * ⎯⎯⎯.
-"The Origin of the Work of Art."
+“The Origin of the Work of Art.”
 Translated by Albert Hofstadter.
 In David Krell, ed., _Basic Writings: From_ Being and Time _(1927) to_ The Task of Thinking _(1964)_, Second edition, 143--212.
 San Francisco: HarperSanFrancisco, 1993.

 * Hegel, G. W. F. _Lectures on the Philosophy of World History_.
 Translated by H. B. Nisbet.
 Cambridge University Press, 1975.

 * ⎯⎯⎯. *Philosophy of Right*.
 Translated by S.W Dyde.
 Kitchener, Ontario: Batoche Books, 2001.

 * Hume, David.
-"Of the Standard of Taste."
+“Of the Standard of Taste.”
 Last accessed, Spring 2012. `http://en.wikisource.org/wiki/Of_the_Standard_of_Taste`.

 * Jencks, Charles A. _The Language of Post-Modern Architecture_.
 New York: Rizzoli, 1977.